-Non-tenured faculty must do student course opinion surveys for all classes each semester unless they teach more than three classes per semester.
-In that case, they are only required to administer three student course opinion surveys per semester.
-Tenured faculty should administer three student course opinion surveys per year.
+Non-tenured faculty must do summative evaluations for all classes each semester unless they teach more than three classes per semester.
+In that case, they are only required to administer three course evaluations per semester.
+Tenured faculty should administer three evaluations per year.